Something later

 Psychopathy (primary).
 Psychopathy is characterized by a combination of personality traits that include callousness, boldness, social dominance, and impulsiveness or disinhibition.
 Psychopathy is a clinical disorder, even though it is not included by that name in the DSM-5 or the ICD-10.
 There are two forms of psychopathy: Primary and secondary psychopathy.
 Primary psychopathy is thought to be strongly related to genetic risk factors.
 People with primary psychopathy generally show stable levels of psychopathy over long periods of time.
 They have low levels of anxiety and fear, and may not have histories of severe trauma, abuse, or neglect that can explain their personality and behavior.

-Description of an adult who would qualify
+Description of an adult who would qualify for a diagnosis of Psychopathy

 “Ben” is a 30-year-old man.
 He works in sales where he is fairly successful.
 In conversation, he is charming, confident, and funny.
 However, he often struggles to keep a job.
 Often he claims he has quit or been laid off due to disagreements with co-workers or a boss.
 He denies that his behavior has played a role in his employment difficulties, although he acknowledges he is sometimes late or comes to work under the influence.
 He also acknowledges having embezzled from employers, but claims that’s in the past.
 In his personal life, he has had a series of short-term romantic relationships but says he has never been in love.
 Several relationships ended after a partner caught him cheating on them.
 He has had multiple tickets for speeding, running stoplights, and driving while impaired.
 He rarely expresses worries about the future or any other part of his life, but is content to drift between relationships and jobs.